 • Subject search in library catalog or database: use theater for all contexts (unless working in a Canadian or British resource or catalog), even if the title of the publication has "theatre."
 Tip: a truncation search on theat* will retrieve results on both spellings, plus the plural forms and the adjective "theatrical."

-All books cited in this guide are available in either electronic or printed form, with some in both options.
-To connect to an e-book, click the citation link, and then click on the link under Online in the catalog record, which leads to the book on a publisher or vendor website.
+All books cited in this guide are available in electronic or printed form, or both.
+To connect to an e-book, click the citation link, and then click on the link under "Online" in the catalog record.
 In most cases, access is available only to authorized Princeton users.
-To locate printed books in the Mendel collection, click on "Where to find it" beneath "Location" in the catalog record.
-E-books sometimes bear dates later than the print but do not necessarily offer corrected or revised texts of the print version.